-These beautiful Chai Snickerdoodles Cookies are just about as easy to make as regular snickerdoodles.
-The frosting is super quick and easy and is also completely optional!
-Heading to a cookie party?
-Whip these up for a simple yet beautiful treat!
+Learn how to make soft and chewy Chai Snickerdoodles Cookies with this Recipe.
+It's just about as easy to make as regular snickerdoodles and is the absolute best!
+Paired with Eggnog icing, they are our take on Taylor Swift Chai Cookies.
+The eggnog icing is super quick and easy and is also completely optional!
+Heading to a Christmas or cookie party?
+Whip these up for a simple yet beautiful spiced treat!
 The inside is so soft, and slightly chewy, it's the perfect texture.
 The cardamom in the chai spice is the perfect complimentary flavor to the traditional cinnamon sugar.
 It gives it a nice oomph and really takes them to the next level for flavor.

-For the frosting: I like to use slightly softened butter.
-A little softened, but also still a little cold.
+For the frosting: I like to use slightly softened butter for frosting/ icing.
+The butter should feel cold to the touch, but should make an indent when pressing you finger into it.
 Beat butter for 1 minute then add eggnog and nutmeg and beat until well combined.
 Add the powdered sugar and beat until well combined.
 Place frosting in a ziploc baggie and snip just the tip of one of the corners off.
 Squeeze frosting through the hole in any design you'd like!

 Tips & Tricks

 Don't over mix the dough after adding the dry ingredients!
 Mix only until combined or your cookies will be tough instead of soft.

 Store in an airtight container for up to 3 days.